jessamynsmith/django-getting-started/README.md

 1. In a browser, open [http://127.0.0.1:8000](http://127.0.0.1:8000) where you should see "It worked!"

+1. Run your tests, if you have any.

+		$ python manage.py test

 1. Check that the list of changed files is as expected:

 		$ git status -u